multiscale-neurodevelopment/multiscale-neurodevelopment.github.io/_pages/about.md

 title: "About"
 ---

-We are open to new PhD students, Postdocs, and Master students to join the team.

 # Contact information
 Dr Casey Paquola - casey dot paquola at gmail dot com

-# Insitute of Neuroscience and Medicine (INM-1)
+# Insitute of Neuroscience and Medicine (INM-7)
-Research at [INM-1](https://www.fz-juelich.de/inm/inm-1/EN/Home/home_node.html) centres on the structural and functional organisation of the brain.
-Groups at the institute are working together to develop a 3D model of the human brain, taking into account cytoarchitectonics, connectivity, molecular structure, genetics and brain function.
-The institue brings together a long legacy of histological brain mapping with state-of-the-art microscropy techniques and advanced big data analytics.
+Research at [INM-7](https://www.fz-juelich.de/inm/inm-7/EN/Home/home_node.html) centres on the relationship between the brain and behaviour.
+Our institute is specialises in integrating multi-modal neuroimaging data and using this information to develop machine learning models for predicting complex phenotypes.
+The Multiscale Neurodevelopment team is embedded within the [Biomarkers Development group](https://www.fz-juelich.de/en/inm/inm-7/research-groups/biomarker-development).

 # Forschungzentrum Jülich